Local government in Australia

-Despite the single tier of local governance in Australia, there are a number of extensive regions with relatively low populations that are not a part of any established LGA.
-Powers of local governments in these unincorporated areas may be exercised by special-purpose governing bodies established outside of the local legislation, as with Victoria's alpine resorts; or directly administered by state/territory governments, such as the entirety of the Australian Capital Territory.
-The administrative area covered by local government councils in Australia ranges from as small as 1.5 km2 for the Shire of Peppermint Grove in metropolitan Perth, to as big as 372571 km2 for the Unorganised Government Area in South Australia's Coober region, which covers a geographical area larger than Egypt or Pakistan.
+Despite the (largely) single tier of local governance in Australia, there are a number of vast, sparsely populated regions that are not part of any established LGA.
+Functions of local government in these unincorporated areas may be exercised by special-purpose governing bodies established outside of local legislation, as with Victoria's alpine resorts, or directly administered by state or territory governments, such as the entirety of the Australian Capital Territory.
+The administrative areas covered by local government bodies in Australia range from as small as 1.5 km2 for the Shire of Peppermint Grove in the Perth metropolitan region, to as large as 372571 km2 for the Shire of East Pilbara in Western Australia's Pilbara region.

+As an exception to the generalisation that Australian local government has only a single tier, New South Wales has county councils, which are special-purpose local authorities governing county districts composed of two or more LGAs, and are variously responsible for water supply, flood mitigation and weed management.
+Formerly, they also played a significant role in urban planning, electricity distribution, and some also operated abattoirs.
+By the 21st century, only a handful remain, with the majority of New South Wales LGAs no longer belonging to any county council.
+These councils are not to be confused with cadastral divisions also known as counties, which are largely obsolete but continue to exist by statute.

 Types of local government

 Local governments are subdivisions of the six federated states as well as the Northern Territory.
-The Australian Capital Territory has no separate local government, and municipal functions in Canberra and the surrounding regions (normally performed by local governments in other states) are performed by the ACT territorial government.
-The Australian Bureau of Statistics (ABS), however, considers the entire ACT as an "unincorporated" local government area, even though it is technically a state-level administrative region.
+The term "local government area" (LGA) is used by the ABS to collectively refer to all local government administrative zones regardless of the varying designations.The Australian Capital Territory has no separate local government, and municipal functions in Canberra and the surrounding regions (normally performed by local governments in other states) are performed by the ACT territorial government.

-Although all essentially identical in functions and jurisdictions, Australian local governments have a variety of different titles.
-The term "local government area" (LGA) is used by the ABS to collectively refer to all local government administrative zones regardless of the varying designations, whilst the local governing legislature itself is generally known as a council.
-In general, an urban/suburban LGA is called a "city", as in the City of Melbourne, City of Canada Bay and City of Bunbury; while an exurban/rural LGA covering a larger agricultural/natural area is usually called a "shire", as in Shire of Mornington Peninsula, Shire of Banana and Lachlan Shire.
+Local government authorities across the country have similar functions and powers, but have different official designations in different states, which may vary based on whether the LGA is regional or for historical reasons.
+Below is a table that lists the various designations per state.

+Most urban municipalities in all states are "cities".
+Many in Western Australia are officially "towns", even within the Perth metropolitan area.
+Many rural areas in Queensland, New South Wales, Victoria and Western Australia are "shires", while rural areas in South Australia have "district councils", and those in Tasmania officially use the title "municipality".
+Due to the Australian Capital Territory's small size it has no local government and is instead overseen by the ACT Legislative Assembly.